DarraghRogan/Miasma/README.md

 <center><img src="Miasma/Graphics/ScreenshotMenuCropped.png" class="img-responsive" alt=""></center>

-Miasma is an open source lightweight menu bar app for macOS that shows publicly available air quality data for your locality from PurpleAir, and country level Covid-19 statistics.
+Miasma is an open source lightweight menu bar app for macOS that shows publicly available air quality data for your locality from PurpleAir.
 You can click the app if you want to see pertinent metrics, and the menu bar icon changes colour to match current PM₂.₅ conditions.
 The app updates its metrics every 10 minutes when you are online.

 ### Download